Sun poisoning symptoms: Signs you've had too much sun

 Sunburn occurs when someone is exposed to too much ultraviolet (UV) light, from either the sun or artificial UV light such as tanning beds.
 Symptoms of mild to moderate sunburn include redness, pain, and skin that feels hot to the touch.
 These symptom usually start to fade after three days.

 Symptoms of sun poisoning last longer and are more severe.
-They can include blisters, severe pain, swelling, and fever.
+They start with a red rash and can progress to blisters, severe pain, swelling, and fever.

 Blisters indicate a second-degree burn and can result in severe complications, including: